Mr-ConQueso/shaders-gaussian-blur/README.md

 ## Authors

-This project and the corresponding tutorials were created by Daniel Ilett.
+This project and the corresponding tutorials were created by Daniel Ilett and now updated by MrConQueso.

 ## Release

-This project was released on June 1st 2023.
+This project was released on June 1st 2023, and updated as of October 17th 2024.